-Spin put on the government’s recently announced strike prices to three large offshore wind farms has misled many into thinking that the costs of offshore wind are falling.
+Spin put on the government’s recently announced strike prices to three large offshore wind farms has misled many into thinking that the offshore wind costs are falling.

 However, no actual capital cost figures have been provided for the three windfarms (Hornsea, Moray East, or Triton Knoll), and the strike prices are a poor guide to underlying costs.